-At the Dutch Australian Smart City Summit that took place on November 3, 2016 in Sydney, five Australian smart city organisations have received the Golden Ratio statue in recognition for their future collaboration with the Global Smart City and Community Coalition (GSC3).
+At the Dutch Australian Smart City Summit that took place on November 3, 2016 in Sydney, during the Royal visit of King Willem Alecander and Queen Maxima of the Netherlands.
+Five Australian smart city organisations have received the Golden Ratio statue in recognition for their future collaboration with the Global Smart City and Community Coalition (GSC3).

 The presentation followed the signing of a Memorandum of Understanding (MOU) between the GSC3 and the Australian Smart Communities Association (ASCA), ACT Government, City of Ipswich, Greater Sydney Committee and Lake Macquarie City Council.